 A score definition holds the detailed description of either one composite score or one leaf score in a single XML file.
 Note however that a composite score usually comprises several subscores.
 Therefore, in practice, XML files that hold the definition of a composite score contain in fact the definition of all the subscores on which the main composite score depends.

-To create a new score:
+To write a new score or update an existing score: